airbytehq/airbyte/docs/integrations/destinations/typesense.md

 ### Setup guide

 The setup only requires two fields.
-First is the `host` which is the address at which MeiliSearch can be reached.
+First is the `host` which is the address at which Typesense can be reached.
 The second piece of information is the API key.

 ## Changelog